Ompatel12-doce/Code_Ke_Aashiqz/README.md

 # Snake Game

-This is a console-based Snake Game implemented in C++ with an additional bomb feature.
+This is a console-based Snake Game implemented in C++ (with Object Oriented Programming ) .
 The snake moves in a confined area, consumes food to grow in size, and avoids self-collisions and border collisions.

 ## Features